 Earn your Harvard degree and enjoy Harvard Alumni Association benefits upon graduation.

 Required GPA, Withdrawal Grades, and Repeat Courses

 GPA.
 You need to earn a B or higher in each of the three degree courses required for admission and a B– or higher in each of the subsequent courses.
 In addition, your cumulative GPA cannot dip below 3.0.

 Withdrawal Grades.
 You are allowed to receive two withdrawal (WD) grades without them affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.

 Repeat Courses.
 We advise you to review the ALM program’s strict policies about repeating courses.
 Generally speaking, you may not repeat a course to improve your GPA or to fulfill a degree requirement (if the minimum grade was not initially achieved).
 Nor can you repeat a course for graduate credit that you’ve previously completed at Harvard Extension School or Harvard Summer School at the undergraduate level.

-Courses over 5 years old at the point of admission will not count toward the degree.
-As noted above, the statistics course used to fulfill the requirement cannot be more than 2 years old at the time of application.
+Courses over five years old at the point of admission will not count toward the degree.
+As stated above, the statistics course used to fulfill the requirement cannot be more than two years old at the time of application.

 Graduate with Your Harvard Degree